Must sell quick! Needs TLC. Priced accordingly. Great home in fantastic community. Showings start 2pm Thursday 7/21/16

 Search for Nashville Luxury Real Estate

 The # 1 Real Estate Team in Nashville & Tennessee and #3 Team with RE/MAX in the USA for 2014

-The Ashton Real Estate Group has become one of the most successful realty teams in the Nashville and Middle Tennessee market.
+The Ashton Real Estate Group of RE/MAX Advantage has become one of the most successful realty teams in the Nashville and Middle Tennessee market.
 In fact, in 2007, they were named the Number 8 team in Tennessee for RE/MAX, and the Number 1 team for RE/MAX Elite in Nashville.
-Recently they moved up in the RE/MAX state rankings to the #1 team and retaining the No. 1 team spot in Nashville itself.
+In 2012 they were still the #1 RE/MAX team in the state rankings and the #1 team and retaining the No. 1 team spot in Nashville itself.